 Research & Facilities

-The Division of Genetics and Molecular Medicine aims to produce ground breaking, internationally acclaimed research across a broad range of human conditions and to translate this into improvements in diagnosis, prevention and treatment.
+The Department of Genetics and Molecular Medicine aims to produce ground breaking, internationally acclaimed research across a broad range of human conditions and to translate this into improvements in diagnosis, prevention and treatment.
 Recent advances in technology have led to a rapid expansion in our understanding of genetics and genomics and in stem cell research.
 We aim to remain at the forefront of these rapidly developing fields.

 - The identification of gene mutations and genetic variation that cause and / or contribute to human disease and the development of diagnostics